How to Smoke Brisket Burnt Ends

 These sweet nuggets of brisket are always a hit at any barbecue or party.
 Smoked burnt ends are easy to prepare, bite-sized, and packed with flavor.
-This recipe mimics the original process by cooking an entire brisket point at once, rather than the social media-friendly cubes of brisket.
+Each bite will be loaded with flavors from the dry rub and have plenty of crispy ends.
+This recipe mimics the original process by cooking the point of the brisket, rather than the whole packer brisket or individual cubes.

-Make sure you have a sauce picked out.
+Make sure you have a tangy BBQ sauce picked out.
 Our Smoky Sweet Heat Sauce is perfect for burnt ends.
+Pile them on a tender, flaky Homemade Buttermilk Biscuit!

 Craving more recipes for smoked beef?
 Luckily you’re in the right place.
 Check out the recipes for Smoked Beef Ribs, Smoked Chuck Roast, and the popular Smoked Pulled Beef.